AndreaDusza/dishdecider-assistant/README.md

 # Food Order Assistant

-A simple Food Order Assistant userscript that can run in a desktop browser extension.<br/>
+A simple Food Order Assistant userscript that can run in a desktop browser extension.
-Based on your preferences, it marks certain foods on the menu as unwanted and highlights the ones that you will probably like.<br/>
+Based on your preferences, it marks certain foods on the menu as unwanted and highlights the ones that you will probably like.
-Built mainly for Teletal.hu but also supports a few other food delivery services.<br/>
+Built mainly for Teletal.hu but also supports a few other food delivery services.
 Supported browsers: Chrome.
-May or may not also work in Firefox, Safari etc...<br/>
+May or may not also work in Firefox, Safari etc...
 Language: Hungarian/English mix.

 ## Setup & Run